-usands)

-Histo ricàl , Pro

-Pro Forma

-H&S Inc. Adjustments Combined

-Revenue Operating expenses: \$93,745 \$157,976 \$ \$251,721

-Salaries and employee benefits General and administrative 66,411 112,452 (4,260)(2) 174,603

-expenses 25,093 1,092 (3) 63,647

-Total operating expenses 91,504

-Operating income 2,241 8,062 3,168 13,471

-Non-operating income (expense):

-Interest income 907 907

-Interest expense (339) (339)

-Other (3,843) 143 (3,700)

-Total non encuetion income

-Total non-operating income (expense) (3 843) 711 (3 132)

-(ехрепзе) (3,043) (3,132)

-Equity in net income of affiliate (612) 612 (4)

-Minority interest in income of

-consolidated subsidiaries

-Income before income taxes

-Provision for income taxes 5,622

-Net income (loss) ,

-====== ======= ===== ======
+Histo Pro HSI H&S Inc. Pro Forma Adjustments Forma Combined • Revenue Operating expenses: \$93,745 \$157,976 \$ \$251,721 Salaries and employee benefits General and administrative 66,411 112,452 (4,260)(2) 174,603 expenses 25,093 1,092 (3) 63,647 Total operating expenses 91,504 149,914 (3,168) 238,250 Operating income 8,062 3,168 13,471 Non-operating income (expense): Interest income Interest expense Other 907 (339) 907 Total non-operating income (expense) Equity in net income of affiliate (612) 612 (4) Minority interest in income of consolidated subsidiaries Income before income taxes Provision for income taxes 8,161 3,780 Net income (loss) \$ 3,827 ====== \$3,486 =====

 - (1) HSI acquired 100% of Mulder on October 1, 1997, for a combination of cash and 32,000 shares of HSI Class A Common Stock.
 On October 1, 1997, HSI delivered 4,000 shares of HSI common stock, paid \$8.7 million to the partners of Mulder and incurred \$1.1 million of associated transaction costs.
 An additional \$5.2 million (plus interest at an annual percentage rate of 4%) is due to the partners of Mulder in five equal annual installments, the first of which was paid on October 1, 1998.
 The remaining shares are to be issued in four annual installments beginning January 1, 1999.
 Because the total purchase price was contingent upon the continued employment of Mulder consultants, the cost of acquisition was accounted for as compensation expense to be recognized over a five-year period beginning October 1, 1997.
 The December 31, 1997 and September 30, 1997 statements of operations have been adjusted to reflect the historical operations of Mulder prior to the Mulder acquisition.
 In connection with the Merger, the Mulder acquisition agreement was amended on July 2, 1998 such that the remaining \$5.2 million (plus interest) will be paid within 90 days of the completion of the Merger, and 28,000 shares of Common Stock (which will be valued, based on estimated fair market value of the Company, at \$11.1 million) will be issued to the Mulder partners immediately after the Merger.
-This non-recurring charge and other nonrecurring charges discussed in "Risk Factors--Non-Recurring and Other will be recorded on or before March 31, 1999, and have not been reflected in the pro forma statement of operations.
-All employment - (2) Amortization of deferred compensation expense of \$1.4 million and of \$4.3 million relating to the acquisition of Mulder has been eliminated from salaries and employee benefits for the periods ending December 31, 1997 and September 30, 1998, respectively.
-Under the amendment to the Mulder acquisition agreement, the remaining \$21.2 million of the \$26.9 million of compensation, based upon estimated fair market value of the Company will be expensed in the first quarter of 1999, contingent upon the completion of the Merger.
+This non-recurring charge and other nonrecurring charges discussed in "Risk Factors--Non-Recurring and Other Charges" will be recorded on or before March 31, 1999, and have not been reflected in the pro forma statement of operations.
+All employment contingencies relating to Mulder consultants have been terminated. - (2) Amortization of deferred compensation expense of \$1.4 million and of \$4.3 million relating to the acquisition of Mulder has been eliminated from salaries and employee benefits for the periods ending December 31, 1997 and September 30, 1998, respectively.
+Under the amendment to the Mulder acquisition agreement, the remaining \$21.2 million of the \$26.9 million of compensation, based upon estimated fair market value of the Company will be expensed in the first quarter of 1999, contingent upon the completion of the Merger. - (3) Adjustments have been made to reflect the impact of allocating the Excess Purchase Price to intangible assets and goodwill of HSI, and are subject to change based upon the final determination of the respective fair values